Lessons from executive coaching:

 Overcoming arrogance is a matter of overcoming powerful paradigms in corporate culture.
 Leaders generally cannot sort through this themselves.
 Engrained for too long, arrogance has become second nature.
 Their environment supports old-school thinking, and blind spots keep certain realities hidden.
 Help comes from another pair of eyes that can see what’s happening: the eyes of a trained executive coach.

-A leader ready to address interpersonal difficulties in their role can turn to a trusted coach to get a sense of the issues.
+A leader ready to address interpersonal difficulties can turn to a trusted coach to understand the issues.
 This is the most critical step for an arrogant personality.
 Taylor writes that arrogance typically rejects the notion of interdependence and reliance on others for assistance or wisdom.
 However, leaders benefit greatly by breaking one of the most powerful paradigms: the belief that strength is best portrayed by personal independence, to be smart enough and capable enough not to need guidance from anyone else.

 This is a false strength, where a facade hides insecurity of self-image and the fear of what others think, based on the premise that needing help shows weakness or unworthiness.
 History has shown that the most successful, most admired leaders are the ones who admit they need assistance and get it.
 True strength is founded on a confidence and positive outlook that overcomes insecurity and public opinion.